 We believe in goal oriented and automated load testing.
 That's why we built k6 to work well in such environments, integrating nicely with tools like TeamCity, continuous integration and delivery server from JetBrains.

 This guide will help you get up and running with k6, TeamCity and LoadImpact Insights.
-This guide assumes you are familiar with k6 and TeamCity.
+Content on this page assumes you are familiar with k6 and TeamCity.

 It also assumes you have a LoadImpact account.
 If not, go get one here – it’s free.
 Once you have your account setup, try this sample of how to include load testing in your TeamCity setup.